applerosander-coder/Hikari/replit.md

 - **Storage:** Supabase Storage with two buckets: `seller-auctions` (auction item images) and `avatar` (user avatars).
 Images are automatically compressed to 0.5MB max before upload.
 Each auction item gets a unique timestamped filename to prevent overwrites.
 - **State Management:** TanStack Query for data fetching and caching, and tRPC for API communication.
 - **Performance Optimizations:** Exponential backoff for polling, `router.refresh()` for targeted data fetching, retry logic for bid verification, and Postgres RPC functions for efficient data aggregation.
-- **Deployment:** Configured for Replit Autoscale, with cron jobs for automated auction ending, winner processing, and draft publishing.
+- **Deployment:** Configured for Replit Autoscale. **Note:** Cron jobs require separate Scheduled Deployments on Replit (not available on Autoscale).
+Manual trigger available via dev tools for winner processing.
 - **Auction Management:** Draft auction system with preview mode and auto-publishing based on start times.
 - **Winner Processing:** Automated off-session Stripe charging for auction winners with comprehensive failure handling and real-time notifications.